bioimagesuiteweb/imagesegm/README.md

 <h3>IMAGE RECONSTRUCTION</h3>
-<p>We also provide image reconstruction function， which is used for quickly reconstructing a single input image with your trained deep learning network.
+<p>We also provide image reconstruction function, which is used for quickly reconstructing a single input image with your trained deep learning network.
 For detailed information of the image reconstruction function, you can use the command below:</p>
 <code>
 python3 biswebMonaiRecon.py --showexample full(or short)
 </code>